Exchange-Traded Funds or ETFs are excellent assets for diversity in the portfolio of any Canadian investor.

 The XEF ETF has an adequate MER for the Canadian ETF industry at only 0.22%.
 This means that for every $1,000 you have invested in XEF, you pay $2.20 per year.

-XEF is a very well-diversified fund with over 2,600 stocks from various different markets across Asia, Europe, and Australia.
+This iShares fund is very well-diversified, with over 2,600 stocks from various different markets across Asia, Europe, and Australia.

 It offers a good opportunity for Canadian investors to invest in emerging markets outside of North America.